 Attempting, taking, or threatening to take nonconsensual sexual advantage of another person.
 Examples include:

 Intimidation, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege secured in this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.

-Any person who makes intentionally false statements or provides intentionally false information when reporting a violation of this policy or during the course of any disciplinary or investigatory proceeding pursuant to this policy is subject to disciplinary action.
+Any person who knowingly makes false statements or knowingly provides false information when reporting a violation of this policy or during the course of any investigation or disciplinary proceeding pursuant to this policy may be subject to disciplinary action.
 The fact that a complaint of sexual harassment or sexual violence did not result in a finding of wrongdoing in a law enforcement or University disciplinary proceeding will not, by itself, be a basis for determining that this provision has been violated.

-Examples include failure to respond to requests for meetings, or failure comply with a letter of expectations, No Contact Order, or campus exclusion.
+Examples include failure to respond to requests for meetings, or failure comply with a letter of expectations, No Contact Directive, or exclusion from campus.

-Anyone who has been subjected to sexual harassment or sexual violence can access available confidential resources for assistance and support including medical care, mental health counseling, victim advocacy, and consultation regarding supportive and protective measures.
-These resources are available regardless of whether the person chooses to report the violation to the University, law enforcement, or any other agency.
-For a list of confidential resources available on campus and in the community, see Appendix B.
+Anyone who has been subjected to sexual harassment or sexual violence can access available confidential resources for assistance and support including medical care, mental health counseling, victim advocacy, and other consultation.
+Confidential resources are available regardless of whether the person chooses to report the violation to the University, law enforcement, or any other agency.
+For a list of all available university and community confidential resources available on campus and in the community, see Appendix A.

 Anyone who has been subjected to sexual harassment or sexual violence or any other violation of this policy has options for reporting the violation, including the option not to report.
 For those who choose to report, the following offices are available to receive reports alleging violations of this policy: